India appreciates opening of Australian borders, especially for students: Jaishankar | Business

 - Australia

-External Affairs Minister S Jaishankar Saturday said that India ''greatly appreciated'' the opening of Australian borders which will help those who have been waiting to come back, especially students, temporary visa holders, and separated families.
+External Affairs Minister S Jaishankar on Saturday said that India ''greatly appreciated'' the opening of Australian borders which will help those who have been waiting to come back, especially students, temporary visa holders and separated families.

 Australia will open its borders to all vaccinated tourists and business travellers from February 21 in a further relaxation of pandemic restrictions announced on February 7.